 Samantha's Developing Murder

-After her close friend passes away Barbara Sommers (Patty McCormack) heads to the will reading with Samantha (Kellie Martin) for company and ends up becoming hugely upset when it appears that someone is trying to cheat her out of half the business she owned.
-After kicking up a fuss and claiming her friend was murdered and can prove it Samantha drivers Barbara home.
-Shortly after Barbara is shot dead leading to Samantha to take it upon herself to get to the bottom of things much to the frustration of Chief Connors (Casey Sander).
+After her close friend passes away, Barbara Sommers (Patty McCormack - A Moving Romance) heads to the will reading with Samantha (Kellie Martin - Hidden in Silence) for company and ends up becoming hugely upset when it appears that someone is trying to cheat her out of half the business she owned.
+After kicking up a fuss and claiming that not only was her friend was murdered but that she can prove it also, Samantha drivers Barbara home.
+Shortly after Barbara is shot dead leading to Samantha to take it upon herself to get to the bottom of things much to the frustration of Chief Connors (Casey Sander - The Trail to Hope Rose).
 But when it turns out that Barbara was killed with a German gun from World War II the plot thickens.

 What this all boils down to is that if you are a fan of the "Mystery Woman" movies then "Mystery Woman: Snapshot" is likely to entertain but it doesn't have anything to make it any more memorable than any of the other movies in the series.